genropy/genropy_saved/docs/genro/miscellaneous/tutorial/introduction.rst

     .. image:: ../../images/myproject.png

-    .. note:: the Genro team prefer to call their projects using only lowercase letters.
+    .. note:: the Genro Team prefers to call their projects using only lowercase letters.

     However, if you want to create a project with both site and instance default features (that we will explain later in the following sections), you have to write::